ipfs-inactive/ipfs-ui-style-guide/README.md

 > This repository is no longer maintained.
+See [ipfs/ipfs-gui](https://github.com/ipfs/ipfs-gui) instead.

 # 👉 Looking for up-to-date IPFS visual guidelines?